micobruh/safe-rl/README.md

 The python environment should not be 3.11 or higher due to pygame compatibility (Used in Safety-Gymnasium package).

-We recommend using python 3.9.
+It is recommended to use Python 3.9.

 Code to initialize environment (Replace <safe_env> with the actual environment name):
 ```